-If kayaking is your thing, you will love this whitewater raft adventure!
-Featuring swimming hole and waterfall hikes, and kayaking adventures for all experience levels, Green River Adventure is the perfect day-trip for families, couples, and groups of friends.
+If kayaking is your thing, you will love this whitewater rafting adventure!
+Featuring swimming hole and waterfall hikes, plus kayaking adventures for all experience levels, Green River Adventure is the perfect day-trip for families, couples, and groups of friends.

 Click here for the Green Giver Adventure official website.